EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(f).
 How to select multiple columns using a character vector

-If your column name is present as a string in another variable (vector), you cannot call the column directly.
-Instead, you will need to additionally pass `with=FALSE`.
+If the column name is stored as a string in another variable (or vector), you can't directly reference the column by its name.
+In this case, you need to use the argument `with = FALSE` to select the column.
 ```
 myvar <- "species"
 penguins_dt[, myvar, with=F]